Gambling in Norway

-Gambling in Norway is illegal for the most part.
-Norsk Tipping and Norsk Rikstoto are the 2 only companies allowed to offer gambling services to Norwegian citizens.
+Gambling in Norway is largely organized through a state monopoly, where Norsk Tipping and Norsk Rikstoto manage most of the gambling services.
+However, other smaller actors are permitted, including bingo operators and the charitable Pant Lottery and Postcode Lottery.

 Norsk Tipping offers games like lotteries, sports betting, Keno and several others.
-Norsk Tipping is wholly state-owned company under the jurisdiction of the Ministry of Culture and Church affairs, with rules about what times of day, and how much money players can bet.
-As of January 2019 all players have to be over 18 years of age to play all games of Norsk Tipping, including scratch tickets.
+Norsk Tipping is a wholly state-owned company under the jurisdiction of the Ministry of Culture and Church affairs, with rules about what times of day, and how much money players can bet.
+As of January 2019, all players have to be over 18 years of age to play all games of Norsk Tipping, including scratch tickets.
 Norsk Rikstoto is also state-owned and is the only company authorised to arrange horse race betting.

 It is generally legal to arrange gambling parties at home, as long as these parties are not organised as a business.
 Except games offered by Norsk Tipping, all other forms of online gambling are illegal, with the government working towards stopping foreign companies from operating in Norway.
 In June 2010 the Norwegian Government passed a law that forced all banks in Norway to deny the customers the use of credit and debit cards at land and online casinos all over the world.

 Norwegian citizens are also required to declare tax winnings made in another country.

 On the 14th of May 2024, the majority of the Storting (The supreme legislature of Norway) has adopted amendments to the Gambling Act that, among other things, give the Lotteritilsynet (Norwegian Gambling Authority) a permission to order internet providers to implement DNS blocking of websites that offer gambling that are not licensed in Norway.
 DNS blocking should have started on 1st of January 2025, and according to Lotteritilsynet nobody has been blocked yet, but this is likely to start happening in the spring of 2025.
 According to the iGamingToday.com, the DNS block in Norway has already started.

 In order for a company to be blocked, Lotteritilsynet has announced that they will consider several things, such as whether the gambling sites offer Norwegian as a language or Norwegian currency for payments, among other things.